How High Do Planes Fly?

 A margin of safety is applied to ensure coffin corner is never reached.
 Typically, a 1.3g margin is used to determine the aircraft’s maximum aerodynamic altitude.
 This altitude varies with the weight of the aircraft.

 Your pilots are aware of which altitude is limiting on any given day and will ensure the aircraft is operated within these limits.
-Pilots are also given extensive training on how to recover from an event where any of the above issues occured.
+Pilots are also given extensive training on how to recover from an event where any of the above issues occur.

 How Fast Do Passenger Jets Fly?